Scientology Opened Office One Mile From Leah Remini’s TV Offices To Watch Her Every Move, Per ‘Radar Online’

 “The Church of Scientology is making it clear to Leah and staff members for her anti-Scientology show they will always be watching her every move.
 They can set up anywhere, and will do so,” the source said.

-Leah Remini has already won an Emmy for Scientology: The Aftermath and previewed the third season by saying that they planned to expose more about the church.
+Leah Remini has already won an Emmy for Scientology: The Aftermath, and previewed the third season by saying that they planned to expose more about the church.
 As Entertainment Weekly noted, the upcoming season will explore the alleged disappearance of Shelly Miscavige, the wife of current Scientology leader David Miscavige.

 Remini has joined a number of other former members who have spoken out against the church, saying it was abusive and controlling of its members, even requiring family members to cut off contact with others who have left the church.

-Remini shared that the Church of Scientology had also dialed up a campaign of person attacks and harassment during the production of the third season of her show and that they were targeting many people who had involvement on its production, not just her.
+Remini shared that the Church of Scientology had also dialed up a campaign of personal attacks and harassment during the production of the third season of her show and that they were targeting many people who had involvement on its production, not just her.

 “It has been worse this season than any other season for us and for our contributors,” she said.
 “They are kind of dialing up the attacks in that they’re going after people who are not used to this.
-They’re going after people who are just good men and women who are saying, ‘Listen, I wasn’t a Scientologist, but I was willing to speak out,’ or, ‘I want to know where my family member is after watching Going Clear and listening to what happened to everyone at the [Scientology international headquarters] Gold Base.’ ”
+They’re going after people who are just good men and women who are saying, ‘Listen, I wasn’t a Scientologist, but I was willing to speak out,’ or, ‘I want to know where my family member is after watching Going Clear and listening to what happened to everyone at the [Scientology international headquarters] Gold Base.'”

 #Cult of #Scientology opens location near Leah Remini's TV show offices – Toronto Sun https://t.co/fiEgPr74uN pic.twitter.com/xq9x7FXhNH